 Resistance report presentation

 Seq2Res processes the XML file output from Sierra to obtain sequence name, DRMs and resistance level of the DRMs in each sequence.
 The information obtained per sequence is stored in a row in a tabulated tab-delimited file.
 The first ten columns of each row in the file contain user and sequence information.
 The order of the information in the first ten columns are USERID, JOBID, input file name, sample name, the MID of the sample, a sequence read ID, number of the sequences with that sequence read ID, the amplicon name of the sequence, strand orientation (forward or reverse) of the sequence and the length of the sequence.
 From column 11, a resistance level (R, I or S) to a specific drug appears at odd columns and the pertinent DRMs to that resistance call follow in each of the even columns.
-For example, a resistance call “R” to Abacavir (ABC) may appear at column 11 and DRM K65R from a sequence that resistant (R) to the first drug ABC may appear in column 12.
+For example, a resistance call “R” to Abacavir (ABC) may appear at column 11 and DRM K65R from a sequence that is resistant (R) to the first drug ABC may appear in column 12.
 Similarly, the resistance level and DRMs for the drug didanosine (d4T) appear in column 13 and 14 respectively.
 This is followed for a defined order of antiretroviral drugs (Table 4.1).
-If a sequence read does not cover DRM codon positions associated with a drug, a “ is output to the columns for that drug.
+If a sequence read does not cover DRM codon positions associated with a drug, a “ dash ( - )” is output to the columns for that drug.
 For example, if a sequence covers only protease gene region and not reverse transcriptase gene, the table lists out resistance levels and the associated DRMs for PI drugs and “-“ for reverse transcriptase inhibitor drugs.
 Thus, this step generates an easily searchable table from which all other results and conclusions are generated.

 From the table, the number of sequence reads that are predicted to have high resistance (R), intermediate resistance (I) or susceptibility (S) by local Sierra to a particular antiretroviral drug is calculated.
 The algorithm classifies an antiretroviral drug as either resistant, intermediate or susceptible to the viral population in a sample using the following conditions: